MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/pipeline-automation-fabric.md

 # Automate your deployment pipeline with Fabric APIs

-The Microsoft Fabric [deployment pipelines](intro-to-deployment-pipelines.md) tool enables business intelligence teams to build an efficient and reusable release process for their Fabric content.
+The Microsoft Fabric [deployment pipelines](intro-to-deployment-pipelines.md) tool enables teams to build an efficient and reusable release process for their Fabric content.

 [!INCLUDE [preview-note](../../includes/feature-preview-note.md)]

 Use the [deployment pipelines Fabric REST APIs](/rest/api/power-bi/pipelines) to integrate Fabric into your organization's automation process.
 Here are a few examples of what can be done by using the APIs:

-* Manage pipelines from start to finish, including creating a pipeline, assigning a workspace to any stage, and deploying and deleting the pipeline.

-* Assign and unassign users to and from a pipeline.

 * Integrate Fabric into familiar DevOps tools such as Azure DevOps or GitHub Actions.